raspdevpy/ccdoc/guide/README.md

 1. Invite the Bot with the [link](https://discord.com/api/oauth2/authorize?client_id=725721249652670555&permissions=268561655&scope=bot)
 ![](https://i.imgur.com/NQp3N8L.png)

 We recommend to leave all the permissions enabled, so you don't face any issues, when using Functions that require certain discord permissions!
+For more info on bot permissions and privacy policy, please refere to [this](./Guide/perms&privacy.md) page

 ![](https://i.imgur.com/7WnDcnG.png)